-- 12. Conduct and training of agents, representatives, and contractors - Each Approved Vendor shall conduct training for individual representatives engaged in in-person solicitation and telemarketing to residential consumers on behalf of that Approved Vendor prior to conducting any such solicitations on the Approved Vendor's behalf. - Each Approved Vendor shall submit a copy of its training materials to the IPA on an annual basis and the IPA shall have the right to require updates or modifications to the material. - ii.
+12. Conduct and training of agents, representatives, and contractors

+- Each Approved Vendor shall conduct training for individual representatives engaged in in-person solicitation and telemarketing to residential consumers on behalf of that Approved Vendor prior to conducting any such solicitations on the Approved Vendor's behalf. - i.
+Each Approved Vendor shall submit a copy of its training materials to the IPA on an annual basis and the IPA shall have the right to require updates or modifications to the material. - ii.
 Those training materials must feature content covering the applicable Sections of these marketing guidelines. - iii.
-The Approved Vendor shall document the training of its agents and representatives and provide a certification to the Program Administrator showing that an agent or representative completed the training program prior to an agent being eligible to market or sell community solar subscriptions under 25 kW to projects that will be part of the ABP. - iv.
-After initial training, each Approved Vendor shall be required to conduct refresher training for its individual representatives every six months. - v.
-Independent of its annual disclosure, upon request by the IPA, an Approved Vendor shall provide requested training materials and training records within seven business days. - vi.
-The IPA and the Program Administrator reserve the right to produce standardized training materials and to require Approved Vendors and their agents to use those materials to supplement whatever other materials they may use. - vii.
+The Approved Vendor shall document the training of its agents and representatives and provide a certification to the Program Administrator showing that an agent or representative completed the training program prior to an agent being eligible to market or sell distributed generation projects under 25 kW to projects that will be part of the ABP. - iv.
+After initial training, each Approved Vendor shall be required to conduct refresher training for its individual representatives every six months. - Independent of its annual disclosure, upon request by the IPA, an Approved Vendor shall provide requested training materials and training records within seven business days. - vi.
+The IPA and the Program Administrator reserve the right to produce standardized training materials and to require Approved Vendors and their agents to use those materials to supplement whatever other materials they may use.

+- vii.
 When an Approved Vendor contracts with an independent contractor or subcontractor vendor to solicit customers on the Approved Vendor's behalf, the Approved Vendor shall confirm that the contractor or vendor has provided training in accordance with this Section. - b.
-An Approved Vendor's agent or representative shall be knowledgeable about the requirements applicable to the marketing and sale of community solar subscriptions to the applicable customer class. - c.
-All Approved Vendors' agents or representatives must be familiar with the subscriptions that they sell, including the rates, payment and billing options, the customers' right to cancel, and applicable termination fees, if any.
-In addition, the Approved Vendor's agents or representatives must have the ability to provide the customer with a toll-free

-- number for billing questions, disputes and complaints, as well as the Program Administrator's toll-free phone number for complaints. - d.
-Approved Vendor agents and representatives shall not utilize false, misleading, materially inaccurate or otherwise deceptive language or materials in soliciting subscriptions or providing services.
-Should an Approved Vendor have any questions about whether certain language or materials would be considered false, misleading, inaccurate, or deceptive, please proactively submit that language or statement to the Program Administrator for review and approval. - e.
+An Approved Vendor's agent or representative must be knowledgeable about the PV systems that they sell, including the fundamentals of how the PV systems work, types of contracts offered (e.g., sale, lease, PPA), payment and billing options, the customers' right to cancel, and applicable termination fees, if any.
+In addition, the Approved Vendor agents must have the ability to provide the customer with a toll-free number for billing questions, disputes and complaints, as well as the Program Administrator's toll-free phone number for complaints. - c.
+Approved Vendor agents and representatives shall not utilize false, misleading, materially inaccurate or otherwise deceptive language or materials in soliciting or providing services.
+Should an Approved Vendor have any questions about whether a certain language or materials would be considered false, misleading, inaccurate, or deceptive, please proactively submit that language or statement to the Program Administrator for review and approval. - d.
 Utility account numbers can be collected incidental to collection of historical usage information.
 Utility account numbers or information obtained for this purpose shall not be used to solicit or offer any ARES supply service.
-If the customer does not sign a contract with the Approved Vendor, the Approved Vendor must delete all information related to and including that customer's account number as soon as reasonably possible after the customer has decided not to subscribe. - f.
+If the customer does not sign a contract with the Approved Vendor, the Approved Vendor must delete all information related to and including that customer's account number as soon as reasonably possible after the customer has decided not to contract with the Approved Vendor. - e.
 Each Approved Vendor shall monitor marketing and sales activities to ensure that its agents are providing accurate and complete information and complying with all laws and regulations, including these marketing guidelines.